bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:34:42

-What we now call MuSig is the three-round scheme that...
+What we now call `MuSig` is the three-round scheme that...

 Speaker 1: 00:34:47

-And are there applications for Music One?
+And are there applications for `MuSig` One?

 Speaker 0: 00:34:49